socnetv/app/docs/roadmaps/roadmap_ws15_cancellation_progress_unification.md

    freeze, zero feedback), and structurally the same fix shape as Group B (wrap in `runGraphOperationAsync`).
 Live-verified 2026-08-06, `run_golden_compares.sh`/`run_benchmarks.sh` clean.
-2. **Group A** — pure deletions, no dependency on anything, lowest risk.
+2. **Group A** — pure deletions, no dependency on anything, lowest risk. 🚧 In progress: 11/14 methods done (see progress note above), 3 remain.
 3. **Group A-tangled** (Findings 1, 2, 5) — each needs its own small design decision per call path, not mechanical deletion.
 Do after the easy wins are banked.
 4. **Group B** — migrate one method at a time onto `runGraphOperationAsync`, golden/benchmark-verified